 Downsampling is a form of noise reduction, so I’m not surprised at your conclusion.

-And all those FF photographers that approach me and ask “are you doing it with THIS?”
-While they point at my M43 cameras, I see them once and they are never asked again.
+And all FF photographers that approach me and ask “are you doing it with THIS?” while they point at my M43 cameras, I see them once and never again.